minblock/ogkushcoin/src/leveldb/doc/log_format.md

 The FULL record contains the contents of an entire user record.

-FIRST, MIDDLE, LAST are types used for user records that have been split into multiple fragments (typically because of block boundaries).
+FIRST, MIDDLE, LAST are types used for user records that have been split into multiple fragments (tyogkushally because of block boundaries).
 FIRST is the type of the first fragment of a user record, LAST is the type of the last fragment of a user record, and MIDDLE is the type of all interior fragments of a user record.